 How many days are enough to visit Jaisalmer?

-It is said that 2 to 3 days are sufficient to cover best of everything Jaisalmer has to offer.
-Let’s get started with the top places to see in Jaisalmer in 2 days.
+It is said that 2 to 3 days are sufficient to cover the best of everything Jaisalmer has to offer.
+Choose from the top places to see in Jaisalmer in 2 days given below.
+But before that let’s find out the best time to visit Jaisalmer.

 What is the best time to visit Jaisalmer?